DataOps vs. DevOps: What’s the Difference?

 DataOps vs. DevOps: Main Differences

 DataOps and DevOps share many similarities, yet the fundamental products they deliver are decidedly different.
-Where DevOps engineers, develops, and delivers software applications, DataOps builds, tests, and releases data products.
+Where DevOps engineers, develops, and delivers software / mobile applications, DataOps builds, tests, and releases data products.

 Data is different from software, obviously, so each discipline requires a different set of skills and team collaboration to be effective.